rsms/move/web/library.md

 - `source → text` — The text of the pattern.

 - `exec(text) → list` — Executes a search for a match in its text parameter.
 The returned list contains the matched groups as text plus it has the following properties:
-  - `index ←→ number` — The 0-based index of the match in the text.
+  - `index ←→ number` — The 0-based offset of the match in the text.
   - `input ←→ text` — The original input text.

 - `test(text) → true|false` — Tests for a match in its text parameter.